cgarling/StellarTracks.jl/docs/src/mist.md

 ```

-## Table Details
-The user guide for the MIST products is available [here](https://waps.cfa.harvard.edu/MIST/README_overview.pdf).
-The full MIST tracks contain 77 data columns originating from the MESA output.
-An description of the columns is available [here](https://waps.cfa.harvard.edu/MIST/README_tables.pdf).

 ## Chemistry API
 We re-export the `MIST.MISTChemistry` **add interlink** type defined in BolometricCorrections.jl that can be used to access information on the chemical mixture assumed for the MIST models.
 All models have scaled-solar chemical compositions.